Motia Icon

 type: 'noop',

-description: 'Waits for payment confirmation',
+description: 'Waits for payment confirmation from Stripe',

 virtualSubscribes: ['payment.initiated'],